myTerminal/book-summaries/mastering-creativity-_-james-clear.md

 When the world presents you with something interesting or frustrating or curious, choose to do something about it.
 Choose to be a creator.

 The world needs smart people to build things.
-And perhaps the most important thing to realize is that we not only need to create for each other, but for ourselves as well.
+And perhaps the most important thing to realize is that we not only need to create for each other but for ourselves as well.
 Creating something is the perfect way to avoid wasting the precious moments that we have been given.
-To contribute, to create, to chip in to the world around you and to add your line to the world's story - that is a life well lived.
+To contribute, to create, to chip into the world around you and to add your line to the world's story - that is a life well lived.